NLP Text Analytics

 BERTopic with sentence-transformer embeddings (all-MiniLM-L6-v2) and UMAP dimensionality reduction extracted 11 topics from the 1,201 kept reviews.

-The English-language topics are genre-flavored.
-FPS reviews cluster around gameplay mechanics (combat, movement, weapons).
-RPG reviews pull in narrative and world-building vocabulary.
-Indie reviews anchor on "cozy" terms and accessibility language.
-Players in different genres care about different things, and the topic model picks that up.
+The English-language topics vary by genre.
+FPS reviews cluster around combat, movement, and weapons.
+RPG reviews use more narrative and world-building vocabulary.
+Indie reviews contain more "cozy" terms and accessibility language.

 The problem is that several topics are non-English clusters.
 The pipeline has no language filter, so Polish, Russian, German, and Turkish reviews got grouped by shared vocabulary rather than shared meaning.
 BERTopic did its job (cluster similar documents), but "similar" in this case means "written in the same language," not "about the same theme."